Referring Professionals

 be referred by a healthcare provider for consultation or ongoing care

-A brief 15-minute consultation is available to support fit and appropriateness before beginning ongoing work
+A brief 15-minute consultation is available to support fit and appropriateness before beginning ongoing work.

 Collaboration and communication